MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol4-getprocessortypenameswide.md

 ### -param FullNameBufferSize [in]

 Specifies the size, in characters, of the buffer that <i>FullNameBuffer</i> specifies.
+This size includes the space for the '\0' terminating character.

 ### -param FullNameSize [out, optional]

 Receives the size in characters of the full name of the processor type.
+This size includes the space for the '\0' terminating character.
 If <i>FullNameSize</i> is <b>NULL</b>, this information is not returned.

 ### -param AbbrevNameBuffer [out, optional]